jamunamohan/Hamming-Shannon_fano/README.md

-Huffman-Shannon_fano
+Exp-8: Huffman-Shannon_fano
+Name: Jamuna M
+Reg No.: 212223060097

 Consider a discrete memoryless source with symbols and statistics {0.125, 0.0625, 0.25, 0.0625, 0.125, 0.125, 0.25} for its output.
 Apply the Huffman and Shannon-Fano to this source.
 Show that draw the tree diagram, the average code word length, Entropy, Variance, Redundancy, Efficiency.

+Aim :

-AIM: To compute the Average Codeword Length, Entropy, Efficiency, Redundancy, and Variance for a discrete memoryless source using Huffman and Shannon-Fano coding based on the given probabilities and codeword lengths.
+To compute the Average Codeword Length, Entropy, Efficiency, Redundancy, and Variance for a discrete memoryless source using Huffman and Shannon-Fano coding based on the given probabilities and codeword lengths.

-TOOLS REQUIRED: Python: A versatile programming language used for scientific computing and signal processing.
-NumPy: A powerful numerical library in Python for performing array-based operations and mathematical computations.
-Matplotlib: A plotting library for generating high-quality graphs and visualizations of data, essentialfor demonstrating the sampling process.

-PROGRAM:
+Tools Required :

+Python IDE with

+-> numpy library

+-> math library

+Program :

 import numpy as np
 import math